* Barrick offer for Acacia "fair"- Barrick CEO

 Acacia declined to comment.

-Barrick's offer follows two years of wrangling over a $190 billion Tanzanian tax bill, which has since been reduced to $300 million.
+Barrick's offer follows more than two years of wrangling over a ban on mineral concentrate exports from Tanzania and a $190 billion tax bill, which has dragged Acacia's share price 70% lower.
+The tax bill has since been reduced to $300 million.

-Barrick negotiated with the Tanzanian government on the tax issue on Acacia's behalf.
-But Acacia has blamed Barrick for being shut out of the talks, while Barrick has accused Acacia of failing to cooperate.
+Barrick was leading negotiations with the Tanzanian government on the tax issue while Acacia was shut out of the talks.
+Barrick has accused Acacia of failing to cooperate.

-Barrick said on Tuesday the Tanzanian government had refused to settle directly with Acacia, prompting it to make the offer to take full control the miner.
+Barrick said on Tuesday that the east African country had refused to settle directly with Acacia, prompting it to make the offer to take full control the miner.

-One Acacia shareholder told Reuters he was sceptical that Barrick had not made a firm offer but only an indicative one.
+One Acacia shareholder told Reuters he was sceptical as Barrick had not made a firm offer but only an indicative one.

 Analysts at Jefferies said: "An outcome whereby Acacia could return to a normalised operating environment appears increasingly unlikely and we believe this was the trigger to Barrick proposing the offer."